Expedia (EXPE) Last Update 9/20/24

 • Demand for flights is highly correlated to global economic growth.
 Thus, a decline in economic growth, or recession, reduces demand for flights, impacting passenger traffic for airlines.
 On the contrary, steady growth in the global or U.S. economy, grows demand for air travel, allowing airlines to raise their airfares, occupancy rates, and profits.

-• Many airlines are figuring out ways to grow their top lines through ancillary means such as baggage fees, access to onboard WiFi/food/drinks, etc. Accordingly, airlines are investing to enhance their product offerings that include in-flight WiFi and other entertainment options, improved lounge facilities, and extra legroom seats.
+• Many airlines are figuring out ways to grow their top lines through ancillary means such as baggage fees, access to onboard WiFi/food/drinks, etc. Accordingly, airlines are investing to enhance their product offerings including in-flight WiFi and other entertainment options, improved lounge facilities, and extra legroom seats.

 • During the past decade, low-cost carriers such as Southwest and JetBlue have gained significant market share in the U.S. Looking ahead, we believe these low-cost carriers will continue to grow their market share, as their lower fares attract passenger traffic.